mfkiwl/interferometer/README.md

-# AHP Intensity correlator with Cyclone2 FPGAs
+# Intensity correlator with Cyclone2 FPGAs

 #### This repository contains code for an intensity correlator for the Cyclone II
 ###### The board we suggest is the cheap Cyclone 2 dev board: